carols10cents/fuzzy-wuzzy/README.md

 `ruby fuzzer.rb` will generate then attempt to compile Rust code in `src/lib.rs` until either compilation fails (at which point the offending code will still be in that file for analysis) or you force quit.

+### Other options

+* `TWEET=true ruby fuzzer.rb` will output Rust code between 100 and 140 characters suitable for tweeting and stop.
+It will not write to the file system or compile the Rust code.

+* `DEBUG=true ruby fuzzer.rb` will print more information about which choices the Ruby code made.

+* `MAX=5 ruby fuzzer.rb` will adjust the maximum number used when deciding on a random number of times to generate something.
+Default is 10; the likely generated size of the Rust code and the time it takes to generate the Rust code will increase as this number increases.

 ## TODO

 As John hinted, I immediately wish I had a reducer.
 That is, a program that will take the code that fails and try taking stuff out of it to get a more minimal failure case.
 But I don't have that yet.